 I would have to say that gays and lesbians have definitely come a long way since the 1970s.
 Laws in certain states now allow for the marriage between gays and lesbians.
 People are more educated about them and arent as judgmental when it comes to gays and lesbians.
 Although there is still a lot of work to be done, we can definitely say that progress is being made.

+1. All the interviewees had previously been part of other movements, like Russian movements, or peace movements.
+One had gone down to the south after the passing of the civil rights bill and went to a pool.
+It appears that all of them at one point had been arrested for protesting, or picketing a certain action.
 2. People are considered sick for being homosexual, and they fear coming out because of the resentment of people at that time toward homosexuality.
 One even feels that her own sexuality was bad to her, but she had worked to change that.
 One man said that his friends knew him as homosexual, and they didnt mind that, but once he joined the movement was when the resentment against him began.
+3. There is no protection of the rights of homosexuals and transgenders in the United States at this time, thats what they were fighting for.

 What connections did the interviewees have with other movements?